Are you in need of a sexual harassment lawyer?

 Complaints to the AHRC under the Anti-Discrimination Act need to be commenced within 6 months after the offensive conduct occurred.
 However, If the offensive conduct occurred prior to 13 April 2017, you have 12 months lodge a complaint with the AHRC.

-For claims in tort with a personal injury component, you have 3 years to begin legal action.
+In other circumstances with a personal injury component, you have 3 years to begin legal action.

 Speak to one of our solicitors to understand more about the time limits and what this means for you.

 Our previous clients

 Read about how we assisted CN to negotiate a severance payment after she was subjected to workplace harassment and bullying by her boss.
 She was exposed to offensive and inappropriate behaviour which caused her to suffer stress, fear and anxiety to the extent that she did not want to return to the workplace.